prouast/equirectangular-remap/README.md

 Generate maps for conversions from spherical to equirectangular video in [ffmpeg](http://ffmpeg.org).

+Works for videos which represent a half sphere - tested with [360fly](www.360fly.com).

 Adapted from the example given for ffmpeg's [`RemapFilter`](https://trac.ffmpeg.org/wiki/RemapFilter).

 ## Guide